Buenos Aires, Argentina — City Guide 2026

 12 Essential Buenos Aires Attractions

-Buenos Aires packs world-class museums, iconic architecture, and free attractions into a walkable grid.
-Many of the best experiences — wandering Recoleta Cemetery, browsing San Telmo Market, exploring El Ateneo Grand Splendid — cost nothing at all.
+Buenos Aires packs Argentina’s largest free public art collection (MNBA), Beaux-Arts cemetery architecture (Recoleta), and the third-ranked opera house (Teatro Colón) into a walkable grid.
+Many of the best experiences — wandering Recoleta, browsing San Telmo Market, exploring El Ateneo Grand Splendid — cost little or nothing.

 | Attraction | Price (ARS / USD) | Highlight |